johncmanuel/registers.johncarlomanuel.com/README.md

 [Astro docs](https://docs.astro.build/en/guides/deploy/) has a great section and breakdown of how to deploy your own Astro site on various platforms and their idiosyncrasies.

 By default the site will be built (see [Commands](#commands) section above) to a `/dist` directory.

-## Acknowledgment

-This theme was inspired by [Hexo Theme Cactus](https://github.com/probberechts/hexo-theme-cactus)

 ## License